-An intermediate third class of experiments also exists.
-These are the {\it spectro-photometric} surveys that conduct standard photometry in a relatively large set (from $\sim 10$ up to $\sim 60$) of narrow-band optical filters.
-This strategy combines the indiscriminate character of the photometric surveys with {\em high} precision redshift estimates ($\Delta z / (1+z) \sim 10^{-3}$--$10^{-2}$) for a large fraction ($> 20$--$30 ~\%$) of the detected sources.
-Given its multi-color character, these surveys are able to provide {\it pseudo-spectrum / photo-spectrum} in each pixel of the surveyed area.
+An intermediate, third class of experiments also exists.
+These are the spectro-photometric surveys that conduct standard photometry in a relatively large set (from $\sim 10$ up to $\sim 60$) of narrow-band optical filters.
+This strategy combines the indiscriminate character of the photometric surveys with {\em high} precision redshift estimates ($\Delta z / (1+z) \sim 10^{-3}$--$10^{-2}$) for a large fraction ($> 20$--$30~\%$) of the detected sources.
+Given its multi-colour character, these surveys are able to provide pseudo- and photo-spectra in each pixel of the surveyed area.
 The pioneer example of COMBO-17 has been or is being followed by other efforts such as COSMOS \citep{cosmos}, ALHAMBRA \citep{alhambra}, SHARDS \citep{shards}, PAU \citep{pau}, J-PAS \citep{jpas}, SPHEREx \citep{spherex}, and J-PLUS \citep{jplus}.

-In this work, we forecast the power of cosmological analyses in spectroscopic and spectro-photometric surveys.
-In this type of surveys, it is customary to convert redshift estimates into radial distances under the assumption of a given fiducial cosmological model.
-Angular and redshift coordinates are thus converted into the three-dimensional space, where standard 3D clustering analysis techniques are applied.
+In this work, we forecast the cosmological constraints for upcoming spectroscopic and spectro-photometric surveys.
+In these types of surveys, it is customary to convert redshift estimates into radial distances under the assumption of a given fiducial cosmological model.
+Angular and redshift coordinates are thus converted into 3D space, where standard 3D clustering analysis techniques are applied.

-In our case however, we choose to follow a different strategy.
-We focus on a new cosmological observable, namely the angular redshift fluctuations \citep[ARF,][hereafter HMCMA]{arf_lett1}.
-Being a 2D observable, the ARF field can easily be cross-correlated with other 2D observables, such as the 2D galaxy density filed and the CMB lensing fiels.
-ARF present other interesting features, such as being correlated to the cosmic, radial, peculiar velocity fields \citep[HMCMA, ][]{arfxkSZ_jonas}, or being particularly insensitive to additive systematics that remain constant under the redshift shell subject to analysis.
+In our case, however, we chose to follow a different strategy.
+We focused on a new cosmological observable, namely the angular redshift fluctuations \citep[ARF;][hereafter HMCMA]{arf_lett1}.
+Being a 2D observable, the ARF field can easily be cross-correlated with other 2D observables, such as the 2D galaxy density filed and the CMB lensing fields.
+As shown in HMCMA, ARF are sensitive to the variation of matter density and velocity along the line of sight, while galaxy density is sensitive to the the average or monopole of matter density and velocity in the same redshift range.
+ARF present other interesting features, such as being correlated to the cosmic, radial, peculiar velocity fields, or being particularly insensitive to additive systematics that remain constant under the redshift shell subject to analysis \citep[HMCMA; ][]{arfxkSZ_jonas}.